nigel-sampson/nigel-sampson.github.io/resume.md

 During spare time worked on both my own mobile applications and open source projects (listed below).
 The most successful is [Hubb][hubb], a Windows app that turns GitHub issues into a Kanban style board including markdown support.

 In 2014 took over leadership of the [Caliburn.Micro][cm] open source project after spearheading the Windows 8 and Windows Phone 8.1 support.
-Since then have led the 3.0.0 version push which includes cross platform support with Xamarin.
+Since then have led the 3.0.0 version push which includes cross platform support with Xamarin with over 200,000 downloads through Nuget.

 ### Marker Metro